 So this is where shit starts to get real bad.

-Stalin, or Butt Nugget, as he shall now be referred to as, made sure that there was zero political opposition to his position as USSR ruler and came up with this batshit crazy thing called Marxism–Leninism.
-Marxism–Leninism is pretty much the ideology (based on Classical Marxism and Leninism) that aims to establish and develop a socialist state, support the one-party state/state dominance over the economy theory, and are very against capitalism.
-And if you’re thinking Butt Nugget looks a lot like Mario, you’re not alone.
+Stalin made sure that there was zero political opposition to his position as USSR ruler and came up with this batshit crazy thing called Marxism–Leninism.
+Marxism–Leninism is pretty much the ideology (based on Classical Marxism and Leninism) that aims to establish and develop a socialist state, support the one-party state/state dominance over the economic theory, and are very against capitalism.
+And if you’re thinking Stalin looks a lot like Mario, you’re not alone.

 The Five Year Plan